azadbolour/boardgame/BACKLOG.md

 - Test scala against a real database.

 - Currently storage of games in the database is not in focus.
-  Restoration of games from teh database remains to be implemented.
+  Restoration of games from the database remains to be implemented.

-- Add error boundary for React.
+- Add error boundary for React at the top level.

 - The game cache should go under the persistence layer.
 An LRU cache would be simplest.
 The current cache is used as a list of live games.
-Just keep a list of live game ids only so abandoned games can be detected and harvested.
+Just keep a list of live game ids only so that abandoned games can be detected and harvested.

     https://twitter.github.io/util/docs/com/twitter/util/LruMap.html